Lea Kamitz

 While at the University of Kent, Lea became an Associate Fellow of the Higher Education Academy and taught courses in personality, and social and developmental psychology.

-Since joining PIER in 2023 Lea, as part of a multi-year Dawes-funded project, has been conducting research into the sexual exploitation and abuse of children and how best to tackle this issue.
+Since joining ARU in 2023 Lea, as part of a multi-year Dawes-funded project, has been conducting research into the sexual exploitation and abuse of children and how best to tackle this issue.

 Lea’s research interests lie broadly within the area of sexual offending, including the predictors and effects of sexual abuse perpetration and victimisation.
 Since her doctoral studies, she has additionally developed a specific focus on the experiences of non-offending partners of those who have sexually offended.